Refugee Network (Vic)

 for our latest news about refugees and asylum seekers.

-Our newsletter "The REFUGEE POST" is "the easiest and most enjoyable way to stay up to speed with all things related to the asylum seeker debate."
+Our newsletter "The REFUGEE POST" is a good way to keep up to speed with all things related to the asylum seeker debate.

-Funds raised for Amnesty International Refugee Network Victoria
+Funds raised for Amnesty International Refugee Network Vic.

 ~~~ SOME PREVIOUS EVENTS /COMMENTS THIS YEAR ~~

 Sunday 20 March Palm Sunday Walk for Justice for Refugees

 (in The Age) "Show some compassion refugee protesters say"